floft/vision-landing/README.md

 code and now run that on live RPi Zero camera input.
 We want to get the drone to land on the frying pan.

+*Warning:* this code is still in development and not fully functional.

 # Running Object Detection on RPi
-I will assume you've aliased your RPi Zero to be "rpiz" in your *.ssh/config* file:
+I will assume you've aliased your RPi Zero to be "rpiz" in your *.ssh/config* file.
+First, copy your *detect_quantized.tflite* or whatever model you want to use to your Raspberry Pi.

     sudo apt install python3-matplotlib python3-pil
     sudo pip3 install tensorflow
     rsync -Pahuv ./ rpiz:vision-landing/

     ssh rpiz
-    ./vision-landing/object_detection.py
+    ./vision-landing/object_detection.py --live

 # Running Object Detection on another computer
 Since the Zero is really slow, I'll stream to another computer to do processing